Alpha Flight

 Alpha Flight is a fictional team of Canadian superheroes appearing in American comic books published by Marvel Comics.
 The characters premiered in The Uncanny X-Men #120 (April 1979), and were created to serve as part of the X-Men member Wolverine's backstory.
 Marvel published an Alpha Flight comic book series from 1983 to 1994.
-The team serves as Canada's premier superhero team akin to America's Avengers.
+The team serves as Marvel's premier Canadian superhero team akin to America's Avengers.

 Publication history

-Created by Canadian writer and artist John Byrne, the team first appeared in a two-part story in The Uncanny X-Men #120 and 121.
+Created by British-born Canadian-raised writer and artist John Byrne, the team's leader - Weapon Alpha (later renamed to Guardian), first appeared in The Uncanny X-Men #109.
+The full team, which was also created by Byrne, then first appeared in a two-part story in The Uncanny X-Men #120 and 121.
 Byrne never intended the team to be an ongoing title.
 He created them "merely to survive a fight with the X-Men" for the purposes of that story.
 Marvel convinced Byrne to feature them in their own series as a way to capitalize on Byrne's soaring popularity with comics fans at the time, but he never found them to have compelling stories or backgrounds and left the title after writing and pencilling the first 28 issues.

+The 1985 X-Men and Alpha Flight limited series was originally to be pencilled by Byrne, but he was unable to fit it into his heavy schedule, so the assignment was given to former X-Men artist Paul Smith, who had never drawn Alpha Flight before.
+Smith said his approach was to try "to be faithful to the way John did them without drawing them the way John's drawn them."
+The series was written by Chris Claremont, who collaborated with Byrne on the story which introduced Alpha Flight, and inked by Bob Wiacek, who was the inker on Alpha Flight for most of Byrne's last year on the series.

-The series continued until 1994, lasting 130 issues as well as annuals and miniseries.
-There have been three short-lived revivals since then, most recently an eight-issue limited series in 2011–12, after the resurrection of the team in the one shot comic Chaos War: Alpha Flight during the Chaos War event.
+Alpha Flight's ongoing series continued until 1994, lasting 130 issues as well as annuals and miniseries.
+There have been three short-lived revivals since then, including an eight-issue limited series in 2011–12, after the resurrection of the team in the one shot comic Chaos War: Alpha Flight during the Chaos War event.

 Most team members have distinctly Canadian attributes, such as having Inuit/First Nations or French heritage.
 Throughout most of its history, the team has worked for Department H, a fictional branch of Canada's Department of National Defence that deals with super-powered villains.